hazarjast/5g_rpi4_build/README.md

 ```bash
 make package/luci-app-sms-tool/compile
 ```
 It will take some minutes to complete depending on CPU as it has to compile all dependencies along with the app source code.
 You can increase speed by adding the '-j[x]' switch where '[x]' is the number of CPUs the compile should be threaded across.
 With the default single CPU selection, it took 10-15 minutes to complete.The .ipk files for the resulting two apps, sms-tool and luci-app-sms-tool, will be located under '...bin/packages/aarch64_cortex-a72/base'.
 I used WinSCP to download them from my VPS and then upload them to the OpenWRT install.
-From there they could be instaled with opkg as normal:
+I've also placed a copy under https://github.com/hazarjast/5g_rpi4_build/tree/main/images for easy download if you would like to use them.
+Once copied over to OpenWRT they can be instaled with opkg as normal:
 ```bash
 root@OpenWrt:~# okpg install luci-app-sms-tool_1.9.3-20220315_all.ipk
 -ash: okpg: not found